delveccj/CSC395_Fall24/Assignment2/assignment2.md

 ### Task 4: Create a Kickoff Brief

 **Kickoff Presentation**:
-   - Prepare a five-minute (timed!) kickoff presentation.
+   - Prepare a five-minute (timed!) kickoff presentation that includes Powerpoint slides.
    - One person from the team will describe the project plan, challenges, team roles, and expected outcomes.
    - The plan will be presented in class on Septemebr 17.
 Each team will present its plan.
 Expect questions along the way - as though the BD person were in the room.